jcnelson/poxl/citycoin-prd.md

 The Stacks blockchain is a Layer 1 blockchain connected to Bitcoin, in which miners spend Bitcoin to bid for and win a fixed amount of Stacks tokens.
 Stackers have the option to lock up tokens for a specified amount of time, and in turn, receive a portion of the Bitcoin yield that comes from miners, proportionate to the amount Stacked.
 The average APY as of writing this document is 10% and additional statistics can be seen on [Stacking.Club](https://stacking.club).

-Taking this concept a level further, a new token (the "city coin") could be created on the Stacks blockchain, following the SIP-010 fungible token standard, such that the token can be mined and Stacked per the methods stated above except a portion would be redirected to the city's wallet overseen by a trusted third party custodian.
+Taking this concept a level further, a new token (the "CityCoin") could be created on the Stacks blockchain, following the SIP-010 fungible token standard, such that the token can be mined and Stacked per the methods stated above except a portion would be redirected to the city's wallet overseen by a trusted third party custodian.

 References: